Skip to main content

 [Breakout 2]

 As financial services grow more complex, choice and connectivity matter more than ever.
-In this session, Central 1 experts introduce the modular platform powering stable, reliable payments across diverse digital banking and banking host providers.
+In this session, Central 1 introduces the modular platform powering stable, reliable payments across diverse digital banking and banking host providers.
 Learn how the platform model delivers flexibility, supports new member experiences and provides a foundation for future innovation in Canada’s evolving payments ecosystem.

 Key learnings: